 - Collect X Darts (End the game with a specific number of darts)

-Then, once everyone has their Nerf gun and their darts, you set the timer and go.
+Then, once everyone has their Nerf gun and darts, you set the timer and go.
 It’s fun to see who completes their mission.

 Variations: